Wehrmacht: Background

 Germany was forbidden to have an air force by the Versailles treaty; nonetheless, Seeckt created a clandestine cadre of air force officers in the early 1920s.
 These officers saw the role of an air force as winning air superiority, strategic bombing, and close air support.
 That the Luftwaffe did not develop a strategic bombing force in the 1930s was not due to a lack of interest, but because of economic limitations.
 The leadership of the Navy led by Grand Admiral Erich Raeder, a close protégé of Alfred von Tirpitz, was dedicated to the idea of reviving Tirpitz's High Seas Fleet.
 Officers who believed in submarine warfare led by Admiral Karl Dönitz were in a minority before 1939.

 By 1922, Germany had begun covertly circumventing the conditions of the Versailles treaty.
 A secret collaboration with the Soviet Union began after the Treaty of Rapallo.
-Major-General Otto Hasse traveled to Moscow in 1923 to further negotiate the terms.
+Major-General Otto Hasse travelled to Moscow in 1923 to further negotiate the terms.
 Germany helped the Soviet Union with industrialization and Soviet officers were to be trained in Germany.
 German tank and air-force specialists could exercise in the Soviet Union and German chemical weapons research and manufacture would be carried out there along with other projects.
 In 1924 a fighter-pilot school was established at Lipetsk, where several hundred German air force personnel received instruction in operational maintenance, navigation, and aerial combat training over the next decade until the Germans finally left in September 1933.
 However, the arms buildup was done in secrecy, until Hitler came to power and it received broad political support.